RMS earthquake risk models help manage complex and varied seismic risk across Asian countries with a history of significant loss events.

 Asia Earthquake Risk

-Australia is located away from the outer boundaries of the Indo-Australian Plate, leading to lower level of seismicity.
-The Indo-Australian Plate is subducted beneath Indonesia while it collides with the Eurasian plate in Northern India producing the Himalayas.
+Australia is located away from the outer boundaries of the Indo-Australian Plate, leading to lower levels of seismicity.
+The Indo-Australian Plate is subducted beneath Indonesia where it collides with the Eurasian Plate in Northern India, producing the Himalayas.
 The largest events in the historical earthquake record are generally along plate boundaries with a few additional events occurring on major crustal fault systems.

 Asia has a long history of strong, damaging earthquakes and tsunamis.
 Future events in Asia have the potential to impact insurers' profitability in this important emerging market.

-- The 2004 M9.1 Andaman-Sumatra, Indonesia event off the west coast of Sumatra triggered tsunami waves to a height of 30 meters and killed an estimated 230,000 people across 14 countries and caused extensive devastation in Indonesia and Sri Lanka.
+- The 2004 M9.1 Andaman-Sumatra, Indonesia, event off the western coast of Sumatra triggered tsunami waves to a height of 30 meters and killed an estimated 230,000 people across 14 countries and caused extensive devastation in Indonesia and Sri Lanka.

-- A M7.6 event in Kashmir, India/Pakistan during 2005 caused an estimated 100,000 deaths and rendered 3.5 million people homeless in north Pakistan and Pakistan-administered Kashmir.
+- An M7.6 event in Kashmir, India/Pakistan, during 2005 caused an estimated 100,000 deaths and rendered 3.5 million people homeless in northern Pakistan and Pakistan-administered Kashmir.

-- In Wenchuan, central China, a M7.9 event in 2008 was felt as far as Shanghai, 1,700 kilometers away, triggering extensive landslides and claiming approximately 70,000 lives.
+- In Wenchuan, central China, an M7.9 event in 2008 was felt as far as Shanghai, 1,700 kilometers away, triggering extensive landslides and claiming approximately 70,000 lives.

 - The Canterbury Earthquake Sequence in New Zealand (2010 M7.2 Darfield; 2011 M6.2 Lyttelton) centered around the city of Christchurch and saw a sequence of events that destroyed 15,000 homes and losses of around $23 billion.

-- In 2011, a M9.0 earthquake and tsunami centered on Tohoku, Japan saw waves up to 40 meters high, over 100,000 buildings totally destroyed and many more damaged.
+- In 2011, an M9.0 earthquake and tsunami centered on Tohoku, Japan, saw waves up to 40 meters high with over 100,000 buildings totally destroyed and many more damaged.
 Insured losses reached over $30 billion.